-Any questions or concerns regarding this policy should be directed to Paul Martland, dean of administrative services; Alfred Williams, interim dean of students; Jayne Battye, interim dean of academic affairs; Monique Wolanin, director of community engagement,n or Dennis Sidoti, director of human resources.
+Any questions or concerns regarding this policy should be directed to Paul Martland, dean of administrative services; Alfred Williams, dean of academic affairs and student services; or Monique Wolanin, director of institutional advancement

 Weapons

 The policy provided herein applies to all Quinebaug Valley Community College faculty, staff, students, visitors and contracted services.
 The weapons policy applies to both the Danielson campus and the Willimantic Center and offsite activities sponsored by Quinebaug Valley Community College.